DaveBackus/Data_Bootcamp_Book/graphs1.md

 saw earlier, but we get there by a different route.

-**Warning.** We're doing this in an IPython notebook, where it will work fine.
+**Digression.** We're doing this in an IPython notebook, where it will work fine.
 But if we use the same code in Spyder, we need to add the statement `plt.show()` to display the graph.
-In IPython/Jupyter, this happens automatically when the cell ends.
+In IPython/Jupyter, this happens automatically when the cell ends.  **End of digression.**

 **Basic plots.** Compare these plots to our earlier ones.
 We start with GDP on its own: